n8n-io/self-hosted-ai-starter-kit/README.md

 If you want to run Ollama on your mac, check the [Ollama homepage](https://ollama.com/) for installation instructions, and run the starter kit as follows:

-The following command will build and start the AI Starter Kit.

 ```
 docker compose up